Return to the search form Return to your search results

 Steps to Studying Abroad

-1. Before initiating an application with the University of Auckland, students must complete a Discover Study Abroad session at the University of Iowa.
+1. Before initiating an application for this program, students must complete a Discover Study Abroad session at the University of Iowa.

 3. Once assigned, students must meet with their study abroad advisor to receive program application instructions.